Karmiven/TheJournal/README.md

 ## 🙏 Thanks & Credits

-- Inspired by the WoW community and all who love attunement challenges.
 - Special thanks to testers, contributors, and friends who made this possible.

 **Happy adventuring!**
-*For support or feedback, reach out via GitHub or in-game.*
+*For support or feedback, reach out via GitHub, discord, or in-game.*